Categorified cyclic operads: Alternative presentations of categorified cylic operads

 \subsection{Categorified exchangeable-output cyclic operads}

 In \cite[Theorem 2]{mo}, the equivalence between Definition \ref{entriesonly} and Definition \ref{exoutput} has been worked out in detail.
-We shall ``categorify'' this equivalence and translate Definition \ref{cat} to the exchangeable-output formalism, thus synthesising a definition of non-skeletal categorified exchan\-geable-output cyclic operads.
+We shall ``categorify'' this equivalence and translate Definition \ref{cat} to the exchange\-able-output formalism, thus synthesising a definition of non-skeletal categorified exchangeable-output cyclic operads.
 The skeletal version of this definition is then obtained by ``categorifying'' the equivalence between non-skeletal and skeletal operads (\cite[Theorem 1.61]{mss}), extended naturally so that it also includes the cyclic structure.